SmritiChawla/Precily/README.md

       Fig1e.
 CCLE/CTRPv2 data trained models and independent test dataset used to evaluate Precily based deep neural network model.

-   * <b>Fig2: This folder contains codes used for evaluating CCLE/GDSC data trained model on scRNA-seq datasets and includes the following subdirectories:</b>
+   * Fig2: This folder contains codes used for evaluating CCLE/GDSC data trained model on scRNA-seq datasets and includes the following subdirectories:

     Fig2a.
 This folder contains CCLE/GDSC dataset trained models, processed Kinker,   G. S. et al. scRNA-seq dataset and ground truth labels for evaluation of         Precily.